Atan2: Derivative

-Thus the gradient of atan2 is given by
+These two partial derivatives are the coordinates of the gradient.

 Informally representing the function atan2 as the angle function θ(x, y) = atan2(y, x) (which is only defined up to a constant) yields the following formula for the total differential:

 While the function atan2 is discontinuous along the negative x-axis, reflecting the fact that angle cannot be continuously defined, this derivative is continuously defined except at the origin, reflecting the fact that infinitesimal (and indeed local) changes in angle can be defined everywhere except the origin.
 Integrating this derivative along a path gives the total change in angle over the path, and integrating over a closed loop gives the winding number.

 In the language of differential geometry, this derivative is a one-form, and it is closed (its derivative is zero) but not exact (it is not the derivative of a 0-form, i.e., a function), and in fact it generates the first de Rham cohomology of the punctured plane.
 This is the most basic example of such a form, and it is fundamental in differential geometry.

 The partial derivatives of atan2 do not contain trigonometric functions, making it particularly useful in many applications (e.g. embedded systems) where trigonometric functions can be expensive to evaluate.